 The sexual organs with insufficient resources can cease to produce good quality sperm / ovum or even hormonal messengers to start these processes.
 It isn't just kidneys that are involved, liver and spleen energetics have a part to play in providing quality blood and smooth abundant qi to be able to produce viable healthy sperm, line the uterus and hold the fertilised embryo.
 I have listed just a few organs that have key roles in these processes.
 This is however a very incomplete picture as other organs support and complement them.

 So far I have mentioned some of the impediments that can be characterised as chronic in addition to these pathogenic influences also come into play.
-Factors such as cold, heat, damp and others can quite easily compromise organ and element relationships in a way that can affect your fertility.
+Factors such as cold, heat, damp and others can quite easily compromise organs and element relationships in a way that can affect your fertility.

 Shiatsu addresses these by first deeply calming the nervous system, taking it out of the fight or flight mode.
 Allowing our adrenals to rest and replenish their stores.
 Then I look at the organ relationships and pathogenic processes as we expel these and the organs get closer to balance, lifestyle factors and diet come to the forefront for attention.
+Spleen is seen as the source of blood and this is very important in the memses and in the female fertility and lungs supply the Qi wich is the motive energy for most functions.

 It is important to mention that long term chronic deficiencies require intensive corrective therapy to ultimately result in successful outcomes not only in the return to fertility and good health but more importantly knowledge and habits that support you in the long term.